qbss/installit/README.md

 ## EXAMPLE

 Now that you've done that, all that's left is to load up insit to peruse the catalogue of my work at your own leisure.
-Here is its `--help` output, as of 26th March, 2018:
+Here is its `--help` output, as of 5th April, 2018:

 ```
 $ insit --help
-            INSIT (2018-03-26)
+            INSIT (2018-04-05)
             Written by terminalforlife (terminalforlife@yahoo.com)

             Installer for many shell programs from terminalforlife.